Unpacking the Power of Language: Important Quotes from J.B. Priestley's An Inspector Calls

 Introduction: The Inspector's Unwavering Gaze

 An Inspector Calls is a play brimming with memorable lines, each strategically placed to build suspense, reveal character, and ultimately, deliver Priestley's powerful message.
 The Inspector himself is the embodiment of this powerful language, using carefully chosen words to expose the truth and challenge the Birlings' comfortable worldview.
 His pronouncements are not just accusations; they are carefully constructed rhetorical devices designed to provoke introspection and guilt.
-The quotes analyzed below will showcase the Inspector's manipulative yet insightful approach, alongside the Birlings’ revealing responses.
+The quotes analyzed below will showcase the Inspector's manipulative yet insightful approach, alongside the Birlings’ revealing responses And it works..

 Key Quotes and Their Significance: